F L E X I B I L I T Y

 - Central, WENO, CWENO, CWENOZ schemes up to 7th-order of accuracy.

-- Reconstruction wrt conservative and characteristic variables.
+- Reconstruction wrt conservative, primitive, characteristic variables.

 - Symmetric Gaussian quadrature rules.